dreilly369/PyzanoFSIC/README.md

   - Jotti
   - NoVirusThanks (Requires upload)
   - ThreatExpert (Requires upload)
-* Integrates a customizable RapidTriage checker for more in-depth analysis
+* Integrates a customizable RapidTriage checker for more in-depth analysis (WIP) This is an experimental platform and should not be used in a production environment yet.
+It is still under active (but slow) development.
+Future merges will bring:
+* support for custom file locations tools (Read-only USB toolchain)
+* Python3 support
+* More efficient File System search
+* Enhanced automation
+* and more...as time permits

 # Usage
 ## Pyzano Options